BrianMcConway/brendan-doyle-running-club/README.md

 ## Color Choices

 The design of the Brendan Doyle Running Club website features a modern and energetic aesthetic, with a color scheme centered around deep green (`#115a38`), off-white (`#f8f9fa`), and vibrant accents like yellow (`#ffff00`) and orange-red (`#FF5733`).
-The green syncronizes with nature, making it ideal for a running club, while the accent colors draw attention to key elements without overwhelming the design.
+The green synchronizes with nature, making it ideal for a running club, while the accent colors draw attention to key elements without overwhelming the design.

 ### Font Choices